Scarborough, North Yorkshire: Live theatre

 Dramatist Alan Ayckbourn has lived in Scarborough for many years.
 He has produced seventy-five plays in Scarborough and was formerly the artistic director of the Stephen Joseph Theatre, where almost all his plays receive their first performance.
 Chris Monks took over as artistic director in 2009, followed by Paul Robinson in 2016.

 The Open Air Theatre, at the Northstead Manor Gardens, originally had a seating capacity of 6,500 (now 8,000).
 The Lord Mayor of London opened the theatre in 1932 and audiences flocked to see Merrie England, the opera was the first work to be staged at the outdoor venue.
 Productions were performed during the summer seasons until musicals ceased in 1968 after West Side Story, apart from a YMCA production in 1982.
 In 1997, the dressing rooms and stage set building on the island were demolished and the seating removed.
 The last concert to be held at the open-air theatre before it closed in 1986 was James Last and his orchestra.
 The venue was restored and officially opened by The Queen on 20 May 2010.
 The venue is now a prime concert locality.
+Many British and international acts perform there.

 The YMCA Theatre is an amateur theatre seating 290.
 It hosts some 35 productions a year, including musicals and dance shows.

 Cinema

 As of 2019, Scarborough has two cinemas, the Hollywood Plaza and the Stephen Joseph Theatre.

 A third, the Futurist Theatre, closed in January 2014 when the operator's lease expired.
 The building was later demolished.
-A new multi-complex cinema development is planned for the town,the location as yet unknown.
+A new multi-complex cinema development is planned for the town at The Brunswick Centre site, but full approval is yet to be confirmed.